 Have your Say about Brown Discharge After Period has Finished!

 Do you have any questions or comments about, “Why is there brown stuff in my underwear?”
-Leave a comment below and let us know.
+Leave a comment below and let us know your thoughts about brown residue after period (or at any time during the menstrual cycle).
+We’d love to hear from from you.

 And, please share this article with anyone who may find it useful, or on Facebook, Pinterest or Twitter!
 It’ll help other people, like yourself who are concerned with brown stuff after period find this useful resource.